oswald2/AURIS/README.md

 A new, open source mission control system in Haskell

 A mission control system is the ground software that controls satellites and space probes.
-An example of an actual operational system can be seen here (example from the European Space Operations Center ESOC, on the monitors): [ESA's SCOS-2000](https://www.esa.int/ESA_Multimedia/Images/2015/08/Mission_control_system) or fromn the German Space Operations Center (GSOC): [DLR GECCOS](https://www.aerosieger.de/images/news_picupload/pic_sid13250-1-norm.jpg)
+An example of an actual operational system can be seen here (example from the European Space Operations Center ESOC, on the monitors): [ESA's SCOS-2000](https://www.esa.int/ESA_Multimedia/Images/2015/08/Mission_control_system) or from the German Space Operations Center (GSOC): [DLR GECCOS](https://www.aerosieger.de/images/news_picupload/pic_sid13250-1-norm.jpg)

 ## First Screenshots